Tutorial: Getting the error rate for a service

 Sample curl request

-The most basic way that you can test out this endpoint is from the command line.
+You can test this endpoint from the command line.
 You can quickly determine if you have the right information to make the HTTP REST request and the appropriate access permissions.
-It also gives you the response payload, which you can investigate.
+It also provides you the response payload, which you can investigate.

 curl -XPOST https://{tenant}-{unit}.instana.io/api/application-monitoring/metrics/services